 How can you prevent or delay diabetes, even if you are at risk?
 Diet and lifestyle are key.
 If you are overweight (a risk factor for diabetes), eating healthfully, maintaining at least a moderate amount of physical activity and losing a small percent of weight can reduce your odds significantly.

 Since no two people are the same, a registered dietitian nutritionist — especially an RDN who also holds the credential certified diabetes educator, or CDE — can work with you to develop a practical, achievable eating plan that helps to lower your diabetes risk and is right for you.

 More and more doctors — recognizing that RDNs have more food and nutrition expertise than any other health professional either have relationships with RDNs or will refer you if you ask.
 Many health insurance plans cover RDN visits; check with your provider.

-The expert advice of a registered dietitian nutritionist can help you understand how food affects your health as you modify your lifestyle to manage diabetes or lower your risk.
+A registered dietitian nutritionist can help you understand how food affects your health as you make modifications to manage diabetes.